Food and Nutrition Service: Nutrition assistance programs

-The FNS is in charge of the national "Eat Smart.
-Play Hard." campaign, which encourages Americans (more specifically, children and teens) to follow the healthy eating guidelines set by MyPyramid.
-The spokescharacter of the "Eat Smart.
-Play Hard." campaign is Power Panther.

 FNS Reporting is available for fiscal years broken down by month based on food costs and participation for many of the offered programs.

 The Office of Community Food Systems (OCFS) purpose is to support the many programs that run underneath it with a focus on using locally grown foods to support local economies.
 Most of these programs are geared towards children, although the Child and Adult Care Food Program (CACFP) includes day care for both children and seniors over 60 years old.
 The USDA Farm to School Grant Program is funded through the use of grants by the USDA, with 2019 seeing nearly $10 million awarded supporting 3.2 million students in over 5,400 schools across 42 states.
 The program also seeks to encourage young children to pursue careers related to the creation and distribution of food supplies.